-- EFRAG expects that, once users have updated their processes and analyses and trained their staff, users will not incur significant ongoing costs associated with the new standard. - LFRAG has considered whether IFRS 16 is expected to reduce the need for users to make adjustments to reported figures to estimate leases liabilities arising from operating leases, and therefore reduce their costs.
-In outreach with users, EFRAG has generally been advised that the information provided by IFRS 16 will provide a better starting point for their analyses and assessment.
-However, EFRAG understands that some users may continue to make adjustments.
-They may, for instance, want to include in their analyses those leases that are not recognised under the scope and recognition exclusions contained in the standard.
-Adjustments may also be needed to make information comparable for entities with different lease residual maturities.
+- 199 Overall EFRAG has assessed that IFRS 16 is not expected to increase significantly one-off and ongoing costs for users. - 200 In outreach with users, EFRAG has generally been advised that the information provided by IFRS 16 will provide a better starting point for their analyses and assessment and reduce the need for adjustments which could result in a reduction of ongoing cost.
+However, EFRAG understands that users may continue to make adjustments for instance to make information comparable for entities with different lease residual maturities.